tobiasthaden/cookieguard/ReadMe.md

 ```

 > **Note:**
 > Cookieguard uses ECMAScript 2015+.
-We recommend using `Babel` to suppert current and older browsers.
+We recommend using `Babel` to support current and older browsers.

 ### Quick start
 Cookieguard ships with a handful of integrations for the most common services.
 You may provide the requiered configurations to a `Service` instance and register this services with `Cookieguard`.
 Now we already have a fully configured cookieguard instance.